 - Three Sisters Spring and other springs in the Crystal River area (famous for manatees in winter)

-Snorkeling on Florida’s Gulf Coast beaches
+Snorkeling in Florida: A few locations along Gulf Coast beaches

 The Gulf Coast does not have the reef structure and hard bottom found along the Atlantic so it is less conducive to snorkeling.
 There are a few spots that are popular, however:

 Delnor-Wiggins Pass State Park has a hard bottom reef that runs parallel to the beach near parking areas one and two.
 It’s in about 8 or 10 feet of water.

 Egmont Key, an island reachable by ferry from St. Pete Beach, has ruins of some parts of an 1898 fort that are now underwater.